redox-os/rfcs/text/0000-mem-fdtbl.md

 # Drawbacks
 [drawbacks]: #drawbacks

-This increases the complexity of the virtual memory system, because on some architectures, some non-present pages will need to be specially treated.
+This increases the complexity of the virtual memory system, in part due to the differences in virtual memory features, depending on architecture.
+In particular, some architectures may require manual page table traversal (or some other data structure), which is likely slower than accessing file descriptor table elements directly.
-Additionally, looking up the file description references from those tables, will likely require page table traversal on at least some architectures, even though capabilities will not require nearly as much memory as the rest of the address space, so they can likely be limited to smaller page directories (or other levels).

 # Alternatives
 [alternatives]: #alternatives